-Avoid Multitasking
+2. Avoid Multitasking

-If you're doing more work on your own and your time is less structured, you might be more tempted to multitask.
 Many people think they can do multiple things at once, but research shows us that only about 2% of the population can multitask.
 Even if you feel like you're multitasking, you're probably not... really, you're switching between tasks very quickly (some call this "micro-tasking").
 What to do instead: